 When hired as the head coach at Brevard College, UNC head coach Mike Fox stated, "Matt has been an extremely valuable member of our coaching staff these three seasons.
 I cannot thank him enough for his hard work and dedication to our program.
 I have known Matt since high school and as a player for me both at N.C.
 Wesleyan and North Carolina.
 No one cares more about UNC, the game and its people than Matt.
 He was beloved by all our players here not only for his knowledge of the game but his willingness to help them in any way and his great sense of humor.
 Matt is most deserving of this opportunity at Brevard and I am extremely confident he will do well.
 I personally will miss him and Julie [his wife] dearly."

 In the summer of 2008, McCay skippered the Thomasville Hi-Toms to the Coastal Plain League Petitt Cup Tournament title.

 Prior to his time at UNC, McCay worked as an assistant coach for seven seasons at his alma mater, Hillsborough's Orange High School.
 There he coached 24 players who went on to play college baseball and two Major League Draft Picks (Josh Horton, Daniel Hargrave).

-McCay graduated from Carolina in December 2006 with a degree in exercise and sport science after a six-year career in professional baseball.
+McCay graduated from North Carolina in December 2006 with a degree in exercise and sport science after a six-year career in professional baseball.